5 Incredible Food Preservation Methods

 Fruits and vegetables are most commonly dehydrated.
 I’ve dehydrated apples, bananas, kale, watermelon, and Basil, to name a few.

-You want pieces that are no more than 1/2-inch thick.
-If the pieces are too thick, they’ll take too long to dehydrate; if they’re too thin, they may dehydrate unevenly or even burn.
+You want pieces that are no more than 1/2 inch thick.
+If the pieces are too thick, they’ll take too long to dehydrate; if they’re too thin, they may dehydrate unevenly.

-Place your fruit or vegetables on the dehydrator racks, making sure that they don’t touch each other.
-If necessary, use multiple racks to ensure good airflow around all the pieces.
+Place your fruit or vegetables on the dehydrator racks, ensuring they don’t touch each other.
+Use multiple racks to ensure good airflow around all the pieces if necessary.

 Set the dehydrator to the recommended temperature for the type of fruit or vegetable you’re drying.
-For most fruits and vegetables, this temperature is between 135 and 145 degrees Fahrenheit.
+Most fruits and vegetables have a temperature between 135 and 145 degrees Fahrenheit.
+Please refer to your dehydrator manufacturer’s owner manual.

 After the recommended drying time has passed, check the produce.
-If necessary, flip the pieces over and continue dehydrating until they’re completely dry.
+If necessary, flip the pieces over and continue dehydrating until they’re finished according to your brand of dehydrator book.

 Store the dried fruit or vegetables in an airtight container.
 For best results, use them within 6-12 months.
-Please remember, that they don’t have preservatives.
+Please remember that they don’t have preservatives.
+One nice advantage is that the dried foods are lightweight and easier to handle in those jars.

 Fermenting

-Fermenting is the process of using bacteria to preserve food.
+Fermenting, or fermentation, is the process of using bacteria to preserve food.
 The bacteria convert the sugars in the food into lactic acid, which prevents other bacteria from growing.
-Fermenting is an effective way to preserve food because the lactic acid inhibits the growth of other bacteria.
+Fermenting is an effective way to preserve food because lactic acid inhibits the growth of different bacteria.

 How to Ferment Food